texta-tk/texta-tk.github.io/README.md

 How to translate or change things?

+**Everyone, who adds something to our docs are required to translate the changes as well.**

 Translating:
 - Under locale/et/LC_MESSAGES/ you'll find .po files to translate.
 These files have sentences from the English files.
 You just have to translate the sentences like so:
 '''